The Emperor's New Clothes and Student Poetry

 A bee wears a gown and is gone.

 Shadows on platters stretch and recline

 The answer is NO, to your most logical question.
 I never experimented with drugs.

-I think my favorite lines are the last two, with shadows doing most improbable things, and running TO the sun, to the JOWLS of the sun, no less, as if the sun even had jowls, and what the heck does that mean anyway?
+I think my favorite lines are the last two, which has shadows doing improbable things, and running to the sun, to the jowls of the sun, no less, as if the sun even had jowls, and what the heck does that mean anyway?

 The Emperor has no clothes.